roberthopman/roberthopman.github.io/til.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
+title: T.I.L.
 ---

 <div class="main">
   <div class="title">T.I.L.</div>
   <a href="https://ruby-doc.org/3.3.4/Kernel.html#method-i-tap">Kernel#tap</a> is a method that yields self to the block and returns self.
 It is useful for debugging or for chaining methods together.

 {% highlight ruby %}
 (1..10)